 Allegheny County Jail

-ALC’s litigation, communications, and organizing teams, including our Court Watch program, have been engaged in an extensive and prolonged battle to address these entrenched human rights abuses, decarcerate ACJ, and support and advocate for those who are trapped inside, and their loved ones.
+ALC’s litigation, communications, and organizing teams, including our Court Watch program, have been engaged in an extensive and prolonged battle to address these entrenched human rights abuses, decarcerate ACJ, and support and advocate for those who are trapped inside and their loved ones.
+This work includes advocacy to hold the Allegheny County Jail Oversight Board accountable for conditions in the jail.

 A sample of ALC’s legal work, reporting, and media coverage related to ACJ is below.
 To learn more about all the ways we’re fighting to dismantle it and its feeder institutions, search for Allegheny County Jail and related Topics on our homepage.